How we’re working to address the opioid issue in Peel.

 Medications like methadone or suboxone can help with opioid cravings and withdrawal symptoms.

 Peel Regional Police and Caledon OPP support residents who interact with the justice system and are working to decrease the supply of illicit substances (drugs), including those contaminated with fentanyl and other dangerous substances.

-Toronto, Vancouver, and British Columbia have submitted separate exemption requests to the Canadian government to decriminalize simple drug possession.
+Toronto, Vancouver, and British Columbia have submitted separate exemption requests to Health Canada to decriminalize simple drug possession under subsection 56(1) of the Controlled Drugs and Substances Act.
 In May 2022, British Columbia was granted an exemption between January 31, 2023, and January 31, 2026, to permit Canadians 18 years or older to possess up to a cumulative 2.5 grams of opioids, cocaine, methamphetamine and MDMA.

-Alternatives to criminalization can minimize harm from substance use.
-Peel Public Health is exploring policy options appropriate for our community with stakeholders and people who use substances.
+Research suggests that alternatives to criminalization can help minimize harm from substance use.
+Peel Public Health is exploring policy options appropriate for our community with partners and people with lived/living experience of substance use.

-We will establish a working group to discuss drug criminalization.
+In November 2022, a working group was established to explore alternatives to the criminalization of drugs.
 The working group will provide insight into the local context, current practices and opportunities, and potential health and social equity-based alternatives to drug criminalization in Peel.